Convicting the Innocent: Where Criminal Prosecutions Go Wrong

 Vasquez: Okay, so I hung her.

 The cops must have thought Vasquez was toying with them, or stupid, or simply crazy.
-So must the jury who convicted him of murder.
+So must the jury, which convicted him of murder.
 But, like all 250 people found guilty of horrible crimes in Garrett’s book, the United States criminal justice system now accepts a quite different story: that Vasquez was wholly innocent.

 Because no thinking American now needs to be convinced that their criminal justice system can and does make terrible mistakes, Garrett sets himself the different task of finding common threads in this extraordinary set of cases, examining available trial transcripts, news reports and court judgments to uncover “systemic” causes of error.